Take Me Out to the National Parks

-It’s that time of year again.
-Baseball is back and one of the greatest American traditions is taking over the summer.
-Everyone is thinking about peanuts, popcorn, and national parks?
+One of the quintessential American pastimes, baseball conjures up memories of sunny afternoons, peanuts, popcorn, and national parks?
 That’s right, there is baseball history in our national parks.
-America’s pastime, meet America’s national treasures.
+America’s pastime – meet America’s national treasures.

 America’s most famous prison was also home to competitive, and sometimes unfriendly, softball games.
-A small diamond was built in Alcatraz’s Recreation Yard and by 1938, there were eight integrated softball teams.
+A small diamond was built the Recreation Yard of Alcatraz Island and by 1938, there were eight integrated softball teams.
 The more competitive league boasted the Cardinals, Cubs, Giants, and Tigers – the names of the four Major League Baseball teams at the time.
-Detailed player stats were kept at Alcatraz.
+Detailed player stats were kept.
 Who would’ve won the 1938 Silver Slugger?
 Lorenzo Murrietta, serving 40 years for assault and robbery, was the best batter in the league with a .402 average, 9 home runs, and 45 RBI’s for the Cardinals.

-Baseball at Alcatraz was often inmates’ connection to the outside world.
-Professional baseball players like Warren Spahn, the 6th most-winning pitcher in history, and Stan Musial, outfielder and first baseman for 22 seasons with the St. Louis Cardinals, were popular visitors at the prison.
+Playing baseball was often inmates’ connection to the outside world.
+Professional players like Warren Spahn, the 6th most-winning pitcher in history, and Stan Musial, outfielder and first baseman for 22 seasons with the St. Louis Cardinals, were popular visitors at the prison.
 Radio jacks were even installed in cells for Game 7 of the 1955 World Series between the Brooklyn Dodgers and New York Yankees.

 Fort Pulaski National Monument

 In 1862, Civil War soldiers at Savannah, Georgia’s Fort Pulaski posed for one of the earliest known photographs of baseball in America.
-Infantries from around the country played baseball to pass the time at Fort Pulaski; however, they played by very different rules!
+Infantries from around the country played baseball to pass the time at today's Fort Pulaski National Monument; however, they played by very different rules.
 The pitcher threw underhand and no one used gloves.
-At Fort Pulaski, baseballs were made out of small bits of wood and rags instead of the rubber or cork of today’s baseballs.
+Baseballs were made out of small bits of wood and rags instead of the rubber or cork of today’s baseballs.
 The sport was popular in the Northeast before the Civil War and it’s likely that soldiers from across the country were introduced to baseball at places like Fort Pulaski, contributing to the sport’s rise in popularity after the war.